electrobutterfly/Code-Snippets-and-Scripts/README.md

 ## License

-Projects are licensed under the Custom Attribution-NonCommercial Sale License unless otherwise stated that they are licensed under the MIT or any other License.
+Projects are licensed under the Custom Attribution-NonCommercial Sale License unless otherwise stated that any other License applies.

 **You are free to:**